DebbieGillespie/ansible_presentation/README.md

 ### What is of more value?

-1. A deployed app that's missing a feature<!-- .element: class="fragment" data-fragment-index="1"-->
+1. A deployed app that's missing a feature
-2. A great app that only runs on your laptop<!-- .element: class="fragment" data-fragment-index="2"-->
+2. A great app that only runs on your laptop

 Note:
 - We, of course, had option 2.